-In case you’re not familiar, a reverse split is the opposite of a traditional stock split.
-It’s usually performed by companies with low share prices.
-The reverse split will actually increase the share price, but reduce the overall amount of shares available.
+A reverse split is the opposite of a traditional stock split.
+It’s something companies with low share prices might do.
+It increases the share price but reduces the overall number of shares available.

-So, for if a company does a 4-for-1 reverse split, if they have 4 million shares outstanding with a price of $1 per share, they would now only have 1 million shares outstanding with a price of $4 per share.
+Say a company does a 4-for-1 reverse split.
+If it has four million shares outstanding with a price of $1 per share, it has one million shares outstanding with a price of $4 per share after the split.

-The split itself doesn’t change the value of the company, and the dollar amount of the total shares remains the same.
+The split itself doesn’t change the value of the company, and the market cap remains the same.

-Often, companies perform a reverse split because they are trying to avoid being delisted from an exchange because of the low share price.
-This isn’t always the case, though; sometimes they want to increase the share price to make the jump to a larger exchange.
+Companies might have a reverse split to avoid being delisted from an exchange due to a low share price.
+This isn’t always the case, though.
+Sometimes a company wants to increase its share price.

 Why would a reverse split affect a company negatively?
-Because it can look like a big red flag to traders, particularly if the shares have been waning recently.
+It can look like a big red flag to traders, particularly if the shares have been waning recently.

-However, the descent isn’t always without a few bounces, as you can see by this chart.
-Sometimes a spike can occur that can create opportunities for traders.
+However, the decline isn’t always without a few bounces, as you can see by this chart.
+Sometimes a spike can occur — and that can create opportunities for traders.

-Interested in trying your hand at stock plays using the dead cat bounce pattern?
+Wanna try trading a dead cat bounce?
 Here are some tips to help you approach trades responsibly.